SFTMix: Elevating Language Model Instruction Tuning with Mixup Recipe

 \subsection{SFTMix Integrates Well with Data Selection Methods}

 Although SFTMix performs effectively with the uncurated Alpaca-52K in \S\ref{sec:4.1}, it can be seamlessly integrated with various data selection methods.
-Here, we first select $1{,}000$ high-quality examples from Alpaca-52K using either AlpaGasus \citep{chen2024alpagasus}, which grades responses with proprietary LLMs, or Long \citep{zhao2024long}, which chooses the longest responses.
+Here, we first select $1{,}000$ high-quality examples from Alpaca-52K using either AlpaGasus~\citep{chen2024alpagasus}, which grades responses with proprietary LLMs, or Long~\citep{zhao2024long}, which chooses the longest responses.
 We then apply either NTP or SFTMix to the selected examples.

-As shown in Table~\ref{tab:selection}, instruction-tuning on the subset selected by AlpaGasus achieves performance similar to training on the full uncurated dataset, while using the longest examples leads to slightly better results than both alternatives.
-Nevertheless, applying SFTMix alongside both data selection methods still yields substantial improvements over the conventional NTP baseline.
-This suggests that integrating SFTMix with existing data selection strategies \citep{albalak2024survey, wang2024survey} could further enhance performance in LLM instruction tuning.
+As shown in Table~\ref{tab:selection}, applying SFTMix to the uncurated dataset outperforms NTP with either data selection strategy.
+Instruction tuning on the AlpaGasus-selected subset matches performance on the full dataset, while using the longest examples performs slightly better.
+Nevertheless, combining SFTMix with either method yields substantial improvements over the NTP baseline.
+This suggests that integrating SFTMix with existing data selection strategies~\citep{albalak2024survey, wang2024survey} could further enhance performance in LLM instruction tuning.